pyth-network/pyth-gitbook/consumers/on-demand.md

 Typically, users of Pyth Network prices will submit a single transaction that simultaneously updates the price and uses it in a downstream application.

 On-chain prices can only move forward in time.
 If a user submits a Wormhole message with a less recent price the Pyth program will not fail but will also not update the price.
-This in particular means that there's no guarantee that when user that atomically updates the price and then interacts with an application powered by Pyth, the price that the application will use will be equal to the price the user submitted.
+This in particular means that there's no guarantee that when a user atomically updates the price and then interacts with an application powered by Pyth, the price that the application will read will be equal to the price the user submitted.
 ## Advantages

 The on-demand model has several benefits over the push model: